OlaedoOkpareke/Paper2Repository/README.md

 2. The Inputs folder:

+The dta files are the files downloaded from the original paper's data package.
-The csv files contains the dta files and csv datasets used in the report.
+The csv files contains the convertes csv datasets used in the report.

 3. The Scripts folder:

 The r script contains code for downloading the data and converting them to csv form.

 4. Main Code repository with data and paper folder:

 This contains the reproduction package.
-The rscript file contains the coad to load in the data, as well as the code to replicate the three graphs.
+The r script file within this package contains the code to load in the data, as well as the code to replicate the three graphs.

+Note: The original data folder was too large to be loaded into R studio properly, so for this analysis the relevant files were uploaded individually.

 Abstract: